Enabling act: Enabling Act of 1933

 The Enabling Act of 1933 was renewed by a purely Nazi Reichstag in 1937 and 1939.
-In 1941 and 1943, it was renewed by decree, though without temporal limit in 1943.
+In 1941 and 1943, it was renewed by decree, though without a time limit in 1943.
 Although it states that it is valid only for the duration of the current Hitler government of 1933, it remained in force even after major changes of ministers.
 In any case, Hitler called the cabinet together only very rarely after the first months of 1933.
 The last cabinet meeting happened in 1937.
 He preferred to govern via decrees and personal orders.

 Federal Republic

-With its 1949 German Basic Law, there have been no enabling acts in the Federal Republic of Germany.
+Following the enactment in 1949 of the Basic Law (Grundgesetz), there have been no enabling acts in the Federal Republic of Germany.
 The constitution states that it can be changed only by an explicit alteration of the phrasing.

 United Kingdom

 Act of 1919

-The Church of England Assembly (Powers) Act 1919 gave a considerable degree of self-government to the Church of England while retaining overall parliamentary supervision.
+The Church of England Assembly (Powers) Act 1919 (9 & 10 Geo.
+5. c.
+76) gave a considerable degree of self-government to the Church of England while retaining overall parliamentary supervision.
 Before its passing, almost all adjustments to the legal structure of the Church of England had involved getting a specific bill through Parliament.
 It took nine sessions to approve the salary of the Archdeacon of Cornwall, and of the 217 bills introduced into the House of Commons between 1880 and 1913, only 33 passed into law for lack of parliamentary time, among the casualties being the bills to establish new dioceses.

-The Act gave the newly established Church Assembly, predecessor of the General Synod, power to prepare and present to Parliament measures which could either be approved or rejected, but not modified by either House.
+The act gave the newly established Church Assembly, predecessor of the General Synod, power to prepare and present to Parliament measures which could either be approved or rejected, but not modified by either House.
 Before being voted on, the proposals were examined by an Ecclesiastical Committee of both Houses which reported on their effects and implications.
-Once approved in Parliament, the measure became law on receiving the royal assent.
+Once approved in Parliament, the measure became law on receiving royal assent.

-The Act continues to apply today to the General Synod of the Church of England which, as a result of the Synodical Government Measure of 1969, replaced the Church Assembly with the aim of achieving full integration of the laity and eliminating the complications caused by the dual control of the Convocations of Canterbury and York, and the Assembly.
+The act continues to apply today to the General Synod of the Church of England which, as a result of the Synodical Government Measure 1969, replaced the Church Assembly with the aim of achieving full integration of the laity and eliminating the complications caused by the dual control of the Convocations of Canterbury and York, and the Assembly.
 All the Assembly's powers passed to the new synod along with many of those of the Convocations.